 The Australian tobacco industry is a subset of the global industry.
-All three major tobacco companies which operate in Australia—British American Tobacco Australia, Philip Morris International (Australia) and Imperial Tobacco Australia—are wholly owned subsidiaries of their overseas parent.
+All three major tobacco companies which operate in Australia—British American Tobacco Australasia (BATA), Philip Morris International (Australia; PMA) and Imperial Tobacco Australia (ITA)—are wholly owned subsidiaries of their overseas parent companies.
 Although the Australian tobacco market is considered to be mature and per capita consumption is in decline (see Chapter 2), and despite the challenging regulatory environment, tobacco companies remain highly profitable entities and continue to successfully operate.
-In 2017, an estimated 14,062.2 million cigarettes were sold in Australia, the equivalent of 1,146 packs of 25 cigarettes per minute (this does not include roll-your-own tobacco, which has increased in consumption).1 More than 1 billion fewer factory-made cigarettes were sold in 2017 than 2016, representing a drop of 6.7%, however the value of cigarette sales increased by 6.7%, or $781,000,000.1
+In 2017, an estimated 14,062.2 million cigarettes were sold in Australia, the equivalent of 1,070 packs of 25 cigarettes per minute (this does not include roll-your-own tobacco, which has increased in consumption).1 More than 1 billion fewer factory-made cigarettes were sold in 2017 than 2016, representing a drop of 6.7%, however the value of cigarette sales increased by 6.7%, or $781,000,000.1

 The tobacco market in Australia is dominated by three major companies, of which the largest is British American Tobacco Australia (BATA).
-With the closure of Philip Morris’s and BATA’s manufacturing operations, the Australian tobacco market after 2015 is largely a wholesale market, whereas previously local manufacturers would bypass the wholesale market and sell to large retailers directly.4 The transition of BATA and Philip Morris’s previous manufacturing business to the tobacco wholesaling market cause massive spikes in revenue for the tobacco wholesaling industry.
-Industry revenue increased by 45% when Philip Morris ceased manufacturing in Australia in the 2014-15 financial year, and increased by 140% in 2015 when BATA closed its manufacturing plant in the first half of that year.
+With the closure of Philip Morris’s and BATA’s manufacturing operations, the Australian tobacco market after 2015 is largely a wholesale market, whereas previously local manufacturers would bypass the wholesale market and sell to large retailers directly.4 The transition of BATA and Philip Morris’s previous manufacturing business to the tobacco wholesaling market caused massive spikes in revenue for the tobacco wholesaling industry.
+Industry revenue increased by 45% when Philip Morris ceased manufacturing in Australia in the 2014-15 financial year, and increased by 140% in 2015-16 when BATA closed its manufacturing plant in the first half of that year.
 4 Annual revenue growth then stabilised at 1.4% in 2016–17 then 0.1% in 2017–18.

-In 2014–2015, the total revenue of the tobacco product wholesaling market was $2.7 billion.5 Factory-made cigarettes comprised 87.7% of the wholesale tobacco market, roll-your-own tobacco was 11.0%, and the remaining 1.3% consistent of ‘other’ tobacco products including cigars, cigarillos and pipe tobacco.
-Table 10.3.1 describes the three major tobacco companies operating in Australia in 2015, which collectively accounted for 84.7% of the wholesaling industry.4
+In 2017–18, the total revenue of the tobacco product wholesaling market was $2.7 billion.5 Factory-made cigarettes comprised 87.7% of the wholesale tobacco market, roll-your-own tobacco was 11.0%, and the remaining 1.3% consistent of ‘other’ tobacco products including cigars, cigarillos and pipe tobacco.
+Table 10.3.1 describes the three major tobacco companies operating in Australia in 2018, which collectively accounted for 82.8% of the wholesaling industry.5

-British American Tobacco Australia (BATA) is a wholly owned subsidiary of British American Tobacco.8 British American Tobacco is a publicly listed company on the London Stock Exchange.
+British American Tobacco Australasia (BATA) is a wholly owned subsidiary of British American Tobacco.9 British American Tobacco is a publicly listed company on the London Stock Exchange.

-BATA was created in 1999 by the merger of WD & HO Wills (Australia) Holdings Ltd (controlled by British American Tobacco) and Rothmans Holdings Ltd.9 D & HO Wills (Australia) had manufactured tobacco products in Sydney since 1913.5 The merger of the two Australian companies mirrored the international merger of British American Tobacco with Rothmans International, making the newly formed BATA the largest tobacco company operating in Australia.
-The then Chairman of Wills (and former Premier of New South Wales), Mr Nick Greiner, subsequently became Chairman of BATA.9 The new corporate entity soon realised higher profits due to sales growth, cost reductions and distribution advantages arising from rationalisation of resources.10
+BATA was created in 1999 by the merger of WD & HO Wills (Australia) Holdings Ltd (controlled by British American Tobacco) and Rothmans Holdings Ltd.10 D & HO Wills (Australia) had manufactured tobacco products in Sydney since 1913.11 The merger of the two Australian companies mirrored the international merger of British American Tobacco with Rothmans International, making the newly formed BATA the largest tobacco company operating in Australia.
+The then Chairman of Wills (and former Premier of New South Wales), Mr Nick Greiner, subsequently became Chairman of BATA.10 The new corporate entity soon realised higher profits due to sales growth, cost reductions and distribution advantages arising from rationalisation of resources.12

-The head office and main manufacturing base for BATA are located in Woolloomooloo, in Sydney.8 BATA divides its global business into four geographic areas, with Australia grouped in the Asia-Pacific region.11 Within that region, British American Tobacco Australasia area covers Australia, New Zealand and the Pacific Islands.
-Taking into account the wider Australasian region, in 2016 BATA reportedly employed a total workforce of about 1100, of which about 550 were employed within Australia.13 At 2019, BATA employed almost 100 staff in New Zealand, 216 people across four offices in Papua New Guinea, including a manufacturing plant, 130 staff in Fiji (across head office and manufacturing facilities) in addition to 380 contracted tobacco farmers, and 126 staff in facilities in the Solomon Islands and Western Samoa.
-BATA also produces tobacco goods for export throughout other Pacific Island nations, through its own export division, and has 380 contracted farmers in Fiji.8
+The head office and main manufacturing base for BATA is located in Woolloomooloo, in Sydney.6, 13 BATA divides its global business into four geographic areas, with Australia grouped in the Asia-Pacific region.
+Within that region, British American Tobacco Australasia area covers Australia, New Zealand and the Pacific Islands.
+Taking into account the wider Australasian region, in 2017 BATA reportedly employed a total workforce of about 1100, of which about 550 were employed within Australia.13 At 2019, BATA employed almost 100 staff in New Zealand, 216 people across four offices in Papua New Guinea, including a manufacturing plant, 130 staff in Fiji (across head office and manufacturing facilities) in addition to 380 contracted tobacco farmers, and 126 staff in facilities in the Solomon Islands, including a manufacturing plant.13 The British American Tobacco Exports business additionally supplies tobacco products manufactured elsewhere across the Pacific Islands and Oceania.13

 Since BATA is wholly owned by its UK parent British American Tobacco, financial data specific to BATA Australia do not need to be made publicly available.
 In British American Tobacco's annual company reports, Australia is included in the Asia-Pacific region, for which results from New Zealand and the South Pacific, and Asian countries including Indonesia, Malaysia, the Philippines, Pakistan, Japan, Bangladesh, South Korea, Taiwan and Vietnam are pooled.14 British American Tobacco’s 2018 annual report also incorporated heat-not-burn and tobacco products in their reporting of conventional cigarettes from their “strategic combustible brands” portfolio.15 During the mid-2000s, British American Tobacco's annual reports consistently alluded to increasing profits in Australia, attributing this success to higher margins, reductions in overheads and improved supply chain efficiencies, and strong performances by its key brands, Winfield, Dunhill, Benson & Hedges and Holiday.16-19 However, the 2015 British American Tobacco annual report gave this description of the Australian market: ‘Volume fell due to market contraction.
 Excise led price increases, a challenging environment and continued high prevalence of illicit trade led to down-trading and a significant reduction in profit.
 Market share was flat.’14 BATA’s Australian business in 2014–15 also involved ‘factory closures and downsizing activities’.14

-Limited financial information for BATA is compiled and published annually as part of Business Review Weekly and IBISWorld's annual ranking of Australia’s largest companies.
-Annual financial information (at December 31) from 2011 to 2015 for British American Tobacco (Australasia Holdings) is presented in Table 10.3.2.
+Limited financial information for BATA is compiled and published annually as part of IBISWorld's annual ranking of Australia’s largest companies.
+Annual financial information (at December 31) from 2013 to 2017 for British American Tobacco (Australasia Holdings) is presented in Table 10.3.2.
 Because these data collapse the Asian-Pacific region, as do British American Tobacco's annual reports, it is not possible to isolate Australian performance.
-For the year 2015, BATA was ranked 170 out of Australia's top companies on the basis of total revenue, down from 170 in 2015.11
+For the year 2017, BATA was ranked 2526 out of Australia's top companies on the basis of total revenue, down from 170 in 2015.11

 * Table includes data from all operations throughout the Asian-Pacific region